 What does your morning look like?
 Maybe it’s a whirlwind of showers, outfit changes and lunchboxes as you get yourself and your little ones prepared for the day.
 Perhaps you start off on a soothing note — meditation, yoga and tea.
 Or are you churning through your to-do list from the get-go, answering emails while you brush your teeth?

-We asked five successful women how they start their day and set things in motion.
+We asked four successful women how they start their days and set things in motion.
 And while there’s no “right” way, we did notice some commonalities.
 Namely, don’t skip breakfast and do at least one thing that makes you happy.

 Shama Hyder, CEO and Founder of Zen Media

 Digital marketing maven Shama Hyder got hooked on technology as a teen.
 Her family emigrated from India to the U.S. when she was 9 and settled in Dallas, which she’s called home ever since.

 At 23, she launched the Marketing Zen Group, a Web marketing and digital PR firm (now called Zen Media).